mautic/developer-documentation-new/docs/design/quick_filters.rst

 Implementation overview
 -----------------------

-Quick filters are implemented using a combination of JavaScript and Twig templates.
+Mautic implements quick filters using a combination of JavaScript and Twig templates.
 The process involves three main components:

 1. JavaScript function for applying the filter
 2. Twig template for rendering filter buttons